syncfusion-content/maui-docs/MAUI/Cards/Events.md

 ## Dismissed event

-The [`Dismissed`]() event fires when dismisses the card by swiping with enables `SwipeToDismiss` property.
+The [`Dismissed`]() event fires when dismisses the card by swiping, with enables `SwipeToDismiss` property.
 The argument contains the following information.

 * [`DismissDirection`]() - Gets a dismissed direction of the card view.